 1.3.5 You are licensed for Type 2 regulated activity (dealing in futures contracts) and you wish to carry out Type 5 (advising on futures contracts) and/or Type 9 (asset management) regulated activity.
 You do not need to be licensed for Types 5 and 9 provided that these activities are carried out wholly incidental to your futures dealing business.
-This exemption normally applies to futures brokers who provide investment advice or manage discretionary accounts for their futures clients.
+This exemption typically applies to futures brokers who provide investment advice or manage discretionary accounts for their futures clients as subordinate services to the futures dealing services.
+However, this exemption may not be applicable if the actual arrangement indicates the existence of a distinct service (e.g. clients of discretionary account management services will be charged a fee based on their assets under management).